 In some cases, it is possible for Medicare to pay for adjustable beds.
 However, it is extremely unlikely.
 Of course, Medicare won’t directly pay for the adjustable bed so there are certain measures you can take to possibly have Medicare pay for your new adjustable bed.

 Should your physician prescribe an adjustable bed to you, it might make the possibility of Medicare paying for the bed more of a reality.
 However, this is usually payed for by a Medicare supplement insurance that tends to cover more than Medicare alone.

 What you would need to do is go to your manufacturer, purchase the bed with your own money, and have the manufacturer take it from there.
 They would then file a claim to Medicare.
 Should Medicare choose to pay the claim, you would be reimbursed for the bed.

 Ehow has an excellent source on how to decipher whether or not Medicare will pay for your bed, whether you should file a claim, or whether you should have your physician sign off on the bed.
 Luckily, they don’t leave you hanging when considering the options for Medicare payment.

-All you have to do is find the manufacturer you like best, find the bed size to fit your needs, make that purchase, and enjoy many restful nights on your new adjustable bed.
+All you have to do is find the manufacturer you like best, this should be a particularly easy tasks as brands such as Leggett and Platt and Reverie have produced some amazing beds in the last few years, then find the bed size to fit your needs, make that purchase, and enjoy many restful nights on your new adjustable bed.
 Since there are many options, you don’t have to worry about your bed not being available either.
 Your best night’s sleep is only one purchase away from happening.